 1960s and 1970s

 In 1964 William Dixon’s eldest son Stuart joined the family business which by now was a British Leyland (Rover) franchise dealership.
 Stuart worked in the sales department following an apprenticeship with Murray and Charlton, a car wholesaler in Newcastle.
 Six years later he was followed by younger brother David who completed his City & Guilds with distinction before starting his career in the aftersales side of the business.

 Tragically William Dixon died in 1977 after a short illness leaving the business to his still relatively young sons Stuart and David and the adjoining petrol station which was now well established to youngest son Richard.

 After several years running the business the Blackshaw brothers decided to change the long-standing franchise from Rover to Datsun (now Nissan) in the 1980s.
 Although Blackshaws had a long heritage with the changing face of the British Leyland Motor Corporation as it had evolved from Austin Morris to MG Rover Triumph and finally to Rover, there were increasing worries about the quality and reliability of the vehicles plus many problems associated with Rover’s poor industrial relations and frequent strike action.
-By comparison the new Japanese built cars offered instant access to a range of high quality vehicles and Blackshaws long association with Nissan began.
+By comparison the new Japanese built cars offered instant access to a range of high quality vehicles and so began Blackshaws long association with the Japanese car manufacturers.

 During the last decade of the twentieth century there was also a major change in the company ownership of Blackshaws.
 After 25 years brothers Stuart and David decided to dissolve their partnership with Stuart leaving to set up a Used Car business in Belford, Northumberland.
 Outright ownership of the business then moved to David and wife Diane.